National Honor Society

 THE VERIFICATION FORM FROM PASTORAL MINISTRIES DOES NOT WORK FOR NHS.
 These hours should not be logged into x2Vol.com.

 The process for joining the National Honor Society is as follows: At the beginning of the school year, sophomores, juniors, and seniors with a cumulative GPA of 3.35 or above are notified that they are academically qualified for membership.
 Those interested become NHS prospective members.
-In January you will be asked to fill out a "Student Activity Information Form" (click here for a .pdf version of the form or click here for a Word version of the form) where you will indicate the leadership positions you have held and the volunteering activities in which you have participated in your high school years.
+In January you will be asked to fill out a "Student Activity Information Form" (scroll to the top of this page for pdf and word versions of the document) where you will indicate the leadership positions you have held and the volunteering activities in which you have participated in your high school years.
 At the end of the third quarter, the National Honor Society Faculty Council will meet and consider you for membership.
 The Council will take in consideration all the areas mentioned in the above paragraph as well as evaluations from all of your current teachers.
 They will then make a decision on whether you will be granted membership into the Society.

 To help you understand more concretely what is expected of you, we present the following definitions for your consideration.
 According to the Crusader Chapter of the National Honor Society a student who exercises leadership: